Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

         7741d5096625  registry.local/sdu-docker-stable-local/cray-sdu-rda:1.1.1  /bin/sh -c /usr/s...
 6 weeks ago  Up 6 weeks ago          cray-sdu-rda
         ```

-        If there is a running `cray-sdu-rda` container in the above output, stop it using the container id:
+    1. If there is a running `cray-sdu-rda` container in the above output, stop it using the container ID:

         ```bash
         ncn# podman stop 7741d5096625